These sites are ad—free

 I only played this once and I have no idea how the game would shape via other choices.
 There is lot of things you need to know to make your decision and you can pause the game anytime and look over the files and evidences.

 If you play with others they can also collect evidences and keep them themselves (one evidence can be found just once) and there was also some kind of cards you can use and team up with other players.
 I really not sure how the game would’ve worked 100% if there would’ve been other player, too.
 Not all the options was available for single players.

 I figured out the real murderer very quickly and some other parts as well.
-I do writing a lot so I could calculate most of the outcomes very fast so it was kinda lackluster for me this story as a whole.
+I do writing a lot so I could calculate most of the outcomes very fast so it was kinda lackluster for me.
 The simple rule is that everything obvious is not the murderer and you need to point completely 180 to other direction to ‘distract’ the readers/players when writing mystery like this.
 The ending was kinda familiar already so there wasn’t any omigaad—moment for me.

 Sound and graphics

 There isn’t anything special I could mention about the sounds other that I liked the voice actors and I could swear some of them are from Until Dawn.
 Sometimes the sound effects came delayed but that’s all about it.

 Graphics in other hand are very good and the same lightning technique can be seen here as in Until Dawn.
 It is very good but mostly overused which makes everything even a little bit of moisture shine to the moon and back

 Lip—sync was one of the best I’ve seen in video games.
 It is very lifelike and that was maybe my omigaad—moment right there.